thegboat/emtpy_eye/README.md

 #Issues

-* Need update all working
-* Need delete all working
-* Need destroy all working
+* No known issues major issues; has been successful within data structures of high complexity (MTI to MTI, MTI to STI to MTI relationships)
-* No way to change mti class table name
+* No mechanism to change mti class table name but that is minor
-* Know idea if validations are working correctly
-* More testing
+* More complex testing needed to ensure reliability

 Create MTI classes by renaming your base table with the core suffix and wrapping your associations in a mti\_class block